 GPU rendering GA2 instances launched by Tencent Cloud are equipped with the latest AMD S7150 GPUs.
 A single GPU has 2,048 processor cores and provides a single-precision floating-point computing capacity of 3.77 TFLOPs.
 It is suitable for GPU rendering scenarios such as non-linear editing, video encoding/decoding, GPU-accelerated visualization, and 3D design.

-Non-linear editing is a modern editing method in film and TV post-production.
-To handle heavy graphic/image processing load, visualization GPU service is required for picture processing and visualization design.
-In addition, massive computing capacity, memory and storage are needed to store and process media asset data.
-With media asset data stored in the cloud, a project can be shared in the network editing environment.
-So, multiple users can work on the same project on their local machines at the same time, and perform tasks separately, such as editing, subtitling, adding special effects, coloring, and packaging.
+Non-linear editing is a modern editing method used in film/TV post-production.
+To handle heavy graphic/image processing load, GPUs are required for image processing and visualization design.
+In addition, massive computing capacity, memory, and storage are needed to store and process media assets.
+With media assets stored in the cloud, a project can be shared in the network editing environment.
+Multiple users can work on the same project on their local machines at the same time, and perform separately tasks such as editing, subtitling, adding special effects, coloring, and packaging.

-Rendering is the process of generating images from a model using a software, and is widely used in video, simulation, film and TV production and other fields.
-Rendering scenarios require GPU graphics card for graphics acceleration and real-time rendering, and also need massive computing capacity, memory and storage.
-High-performance computing and graphics rendering capabilities allow online graphics rendering, so as to greatly shorten the production cycle and improve the overall efficiency.
+Rendering is the process of generating images from a model using software, and is widely used in fields such as video, simulation, and film/TV production.
+Rendering scenarios require GPUs for graphics acceleration and real-time rendering, and also require massive computing capacities, memory, and storage.
+High-performance computing and graphics rendering capabilities enable online graphics rendering, greatly shortening the production cycle and improving the overall efficiency.

 A remote graphics workstation adopts the client/server (C/S) architecture.
 A client equipped with a keyboard, mouse, and monitor connects to the server through a dedicated network for daily work.
 Generally, the server is centrally deployed in an information data center to handle graphics workload using GPUs.